← Obsta Labs Bulwark

 Technical preview

-Bulwark v0.1.0 is available now as a Linux technical preview.
+Bulwark v0.8.0 is available now as a technical preview on Linux and macOS.
 This release proves the core primitive end-to-end:

 Kernel-level read gate

-A protected file open is paused at the kernel before any bytes reach the agent.
+A protected file open is suspended before any bytes reach the agent, and the gate returns a verdict to the kernel.
 Decisions are made by inode, so a symlink or a rename with an innocent name still hits the same protected file.

 Off-band consent